Marbella is Spain’s most chic holiday resort

 La Habana Lounge ( Puerto Banus )

 This is another fine dining restaurant which enjoys a privileged position overlooking the multi-million pounds yachts of the Puerto Banus Marina.
 Super fresh seafood, meats and rice dishes are the order of the day at La Habana.
 And what better setting to enjoy dishes such as Octopus Carpaccio, Red Tuna or a seafood Paella.

 Situated within the town of San Pedro de Alcántara, next to the Guadalmina urbanisation, this beach has the thick golden sand that is typical to this area of the Mediterranean.
 Different water sports can be practised here such as windsurfing, jet skiing, and kayaking, as well as swimming and kite surfing.

-The four star Guadalmina Hotel is nearby, and there are also two beach clubs and two chiringuitos (beach restaurants) with sun beds for hire.
+The four-star Guadalmina Hotel is nearby, and there are also two beach clubs and two beach bars with sunbeds for hire.
 Looking for a bit of history on your holidays to Marbella?
 Then you will love Guadalmina Beach.

 Just nearby is Bovedas, the 3rd Century historic ruins, which are situated within a protected archaeological area.

 La Fontanilla Beach is a rustic beach that varies in size depending on the tide.
 A hugely popular beach because of its location – it is right in the middle of Marbella, near the Marbella Port – and its facilities – the list here is endless, those keen on busy social beaches will be best off at La Fontanilla.